 More Pro Guitarists Who Use Epiphone

-They are the legions of working guitarist who play in bars, clubs and coffee houses around the world.
+They are the legions of working guitarists who play in bars, clubs, and coffee houses around the world.
 They play at weddings and birthday parties, in cover bands and tribute bands.
 They do what they have to do to make ends meet and make a living at something they love.

 Should You Play An Epiphone?

 The intent of this article is to highlight some of the famous guitarists who play Epiphone instruments.
 However, I think many guitar players who are interested in this topic have a deeper question in mind: Should you feel okay about playing an Epiphone?